 If the IRS audits your federal tax return and decides to make changes to it, you have effectively “failed” the audit.
 This can lead to an additional tax bill or a reduced refund, as well as audit penalties.
 However, depending on the situation, you may be able to dispute the audit results.

-To get help with audit representation, disputes, or mediation now, contact us at Damiens Law.
+To help you understand the basics, this guide explains what happens when you fail an audit.
+Then, it outlines options for different situations.
+To get guidance and audit representation now, contact us at Damien’s Law today.
 We customize our services to meet the unique needs of each of our clients, and we can help you find the best result possible for your situation.

 What Happens When the IRS Changes Your Return During an Audit?